Containerlab Utilities

 Docker Cleanup

-Containerlab might refuse to bring down a lab when it encounters containers in an unexpected state, preventing netlab down to bring down a container-based lab.
+Containerlab might refuse to bring down a lab when it encounters containers in an unexpected state, preventing netlab down from bringing down a container-based lab.
 Alternatively, forcing a lab shutdown with netlab down –force might result in dangling containers or Docker networks.

-The easiest way to recover from these situations is to manually clean up the Docker containers and related objects.
-The netlab clab cleanup provides a convenient wrapper around the docker kill and docker system prune command.
+The easiest way to recover from these situations is to clean up the Docker containers and related objects manually.
+The netlab clab cleanup provides a convenient wrapper around the docker kill and docker system prune commands.

 $ netlab clab cleanup -h